restful-ma/rest-ruler/docs/Rules/static/Forward-slash-separator-must-be-used-to-indicate-a-hierarchical-relationship.md

 This is a rule that is examined statically.
 ### What is checked:
 * "/" is used as a separator
-* if other symbols are used as the separator instead of "/"
+* if other symbols are used as the separator instead of '/' such as '.', ',', ';', ':', '\', '#', '-'
-* path variable names do not contain the separator
+* path variable names (surrounded in curly brakets '{}') do not contain the separator

 ### What is not checked:
-* path variables do not contain the separator "/"
+* path variable values do not contain the separator "/" to runtime
+* if words left and right of the separator are hierachically related e.g. building/skyscrapers

 ## Source
 [1] https://www.oreilly.com/library/view/rest-api-design/9781449317904/